 Some of our Websites may include social media buttons or icons (“plug-ins”) that enable users to easily share information on a social media platform.
 These plug-ins may log certain information such as your IP address, browser type and language, and what webpages you view and when.
 If you are logged into those social media platforms while using our Websites, they may also link such collected information with your profile on that platform.
 We do not control these third-party tracking technologies.
 We encourage you to review the privacy policies on social media platforms where you have an account to better understand how these third parties collect and treat such information.
 We are not responsible for the privacy or security practices of the social media platforms we use.

-To help protect your Personal Information from unauthorized access and use, we use a combination of security measures and maintain physical, technical, and administrative safeguards designed to keep it safe.
+We use a combination of security measures and maintain physical, technical, and administrative safeguards designed to keep your Personal Information safe.

 For example, we employ encryption techniques such as Transport Layer Security (TLS) and authentication technologies intended to safeguard the transmission of your Personal Information over the Internet.
 Some of our Websites utilize a timeout feature which will automatically log you out of your account after a period of idle time.